Effect of quantum jumps on non-Hermitian system: formalism

-where $c_n(t)=e^{-ie_nt}\langle\widetilde{\psi_n}\vert\rho(t=0)\rangle$ are the coefficients of each basis $\{\vert\psi_n\rangle\}$. $\rho_n$ stands for the density matrix of the open system corresponding to the $n$-th right eigenvectors of $\tilde{H}$, $\vert\rho(t=0)\rangle$ is the initial state of the composite system.
-From this decomposition, we can find the decay feature of the open system, since it relates closely to the eigenvalues of the effective Hamiltonian.
+From this decomposition, we can find the decay feature of the system \cite{minganti2019quantum}, since it relates closely to the eigenvalues of the effective Hamiltonian $\widetilde{H}$.
 In other words, the eigenenergies characterize the decay rates of different eigenstates. $\widetilde{H}$ has one zero eigenenergy in general, which corresponds to the steady state of the master equation.
-As time evolves, the coefficient $c_n(t)$ is tending to zero for $e_n\neq 0$, and the system reaches its steady state in the long-time limit.
+As time evolves, the coefficient \textbf{$e^{-ie_nt}$} is vanishing for $e_n\neq 0$, and the system reaches its steady state in the long-time limit.
 Besides when $e_n\neq 0$, we must have $\text{Tr}(\rho_n)=0$, whereas $\text{Tr}(\rho_n)=1$ when $e_n=0$.
 This property protects the density operator to preserve its trace.